 Visiting Writers Series

-Visiting Writers Series Spring 2018
+Visiting Writers Series Fall 2018

-Celebrating its fifty-fourth year, the nationally renowned Visiting Writers Series at UMass Amherst presents emerging and established writers of poetry, fiction and non-fiction.
+Celebrating its fifty-fifth year, the nationally renowned Visiting Writers Series at UMass Amherst presents emerging and established writers of poetry, fiction and non-fiction.
 The Series is sponsored by the MFA for Poets and Writers and the Juniper Initiative, and made possible by support from the Massachusetts Cultural Council, the University of Massachusetts Arts Council, and the English Department.
-Events take place at Memorial Hall at 8PM, unless otherwise noted, and are free and open to the public.
-Memorial Hall is wheel-chair accessible.
+Events are at 8 pm.
+They are wheel-chair accessible, free and open to the public.

-February 8, 2018 at Great Hall, Old Chapel, 144 Hicks Way: CA Conrad
+September 27, 2018 at Great Hall, Old Chapel, 144 Hicks Way: Christine Schutt